The Forward Starting Advance - a solution against rising interest rates

 FHLB Des Moines has a solution to protect against rising interest rates without being forced to take the funds today - Forward Starting Fixed Rate Advance (FSA).

-The FSA allows you to lock in a fixed rate advance that will settle at a future date of your choice, up to two years.
+The FSA allows you to lock in a fixed rate advance that will settle at a future date of your choice, up to two years with a minimum advance size of $1 million.
 This allows you to lock in a rate for future funding, at a premium to our non-forward settling advances, which varies by the forward start term.

 How the Forward Start Advance Works